 8. Make the Most of the Free Sights

 At least half a day can be spent in Nuku’alofa seeing the free sights.
 See symbols of the South Pacific’s only monarchy at the Royal Palace and the Royal Tombs.
 Wander around the amazing Tongan crafts at Talamahu Market and the Langafonua Handicrafts Centre.
 Or if you really feel like stretching your legs, you could even walk all the way to Popua Park (45 minutes one way from the city centre).
 See our 10 Free & Cheap Things to Do in Nuku’alofa for more information on each sight.

 Tonga’s main international airport, Fua’amotu Airport, is approximately 30 minutes drive from Nuku’alofa.
 Often the cheapest way to get between the city and the airport is by using your accommodation’s airport shuttle service.
 Typically, accommodations charge TOP$15-$30 for the door-to-door service, which is a cheaper option than taking a taxi.

 10. Consider a Homestay

 Finally, another way to save money on accommodation is by doing a homestay.
-Nuku’alofa is home to almost all of the homestays available on Tongatapu, where locals open up their spare bedrooms to travellers, often charging less than even guest houses!
-However, you often get what you pay for in terms of standard of the accommodation, but many choose homestays more for more of the social and cultural experience.
+Nuku’alofa is home to almost all of the homestays available on Tongatapu, where locals open up their spare bedrooms to travellers, often charging less than even guesthouses!
+However, you often get what you pay for in terms of the standard of the accommodation, but many choose homestays more for more of the social and cultural experience.
 See the 5 Best Homestays in Nuku’alofa for recommendations.